okfde/okfn.de/content/projekte/openbudgets.en.md

   facebook: https://www.facebook.com/openbudgets
 ---

 OpenBudgets was an EU Horizon 2020 funded project that aims to make government budget data more accessible in a centralized and transparent way.
 On the basis of an open source framework, a Software-as-a-Service (SAAS) portal will be created through which stakeholders (e.g. journalists, members of parliament, citizens, NGOs) can find and export budget data and present it with the help of a visualization library.
-The project seeks to open up new possibilities for comparison and analysis in order to enable greater transparency and to more effectively fight corruption in public finance.
+The project seeks to open up new possibilities for comparison and analysis in order to enable greater transparency.
+It also strives to more effectively fight corruption in public finance.

 <div class="two-img offset-lg-2">
   <figure class="license">